-Alternative energy sources are gaining more and more reputation and thus have attracted the attention of many industries.
+Alternative energy sources, like solar energy, are gaining more and more reputation and thus have attracted the attention of many industries.
 The transportation sector is not an exception so what can we expect in the future?
+Find out in this article.

 The world’s first solar-powered bus was introduced in 2013, in Adelaide, Australia.
 Adelaide’s city council was keen on reducing the city’s carbon emissions as more than 30% of it came from transportation, both public and private.

-More countries are likely to utilize the technology, but in what other ways can the transportation networks benefit by using solar energy?
+More countries are likely to utilise the technology, but in what other ways can the transportation networks benefit by using solar energy?

 Many ideas have been developed, but one that stands out and gains a lot of attention is the solar-powered bus stops.